 Summary of To the Virgins to Make Much of Time

 The poem begins with the speaker stating that a woman should do everything she can while she is young to take advantage of the love others want to give her.
 She will be more appreciated while she is young and beautiful.
 Therefore, she should “gather [her] rose-buds” or the things in life she needs, before time takes over.
-Once “Time” has made its mark on her on her, she will be lost to the happy possibilities of life.
+Once “Time” has made its mark on her, she will be lost to the happy possibilities of life.

-In the final sections the speaker directly tells his female listeners that they need to marry as soon as possible.
+In the final sections, the speaker directly tells his female listeners that they need to marry as soon as possible.
 There is no time to waste being coy as one might end up alone.